bloom-works/opportunities/UX Designer.md

 Our mission is to create human-centered services.
 We’re a coalition of digital gov alums who partner with governments and like-minded organizations to design and build digital services that improve people’s lives.
 We help our partners build internal, sustainable capacity to transform how they do business.

-We are looking for a User Experience Designer and Researcher to work on a cross-functional team — that includes our partners — to deliver better outcomes for foster youth.
-We’re partnering with a nonprofit to help research and design how we might support youth aging out of foster care.
-This is an impactful project to join and support a passionate and intelligent team.
+We are looking for a User Experience Designer and Researcher to work on a cross-functional team — that includes our partners — to deliver better outcomes for youth aging out of Foster Care.
+We’re partnering with a nonprofit organization to help research and design how we might support youth aging out of foster care.
+This is an impactful project supporting a passionate and intelligent team.

 **In this role, you will**
 - Help facilitate and empower foster youth to mobilize their network for support